davetheunissen/davetheunissen.github.io/_posts/2018-09-02-azure_durable_functions.md

 As mentioned above, orchestrator functions checkpoint their progress after each await.
 The above code therefore executes each Activity function in series, only progressing to the next function after the current invoked function returns.
 If you wanted to execute all of the above Activity functions in parallel, you would create a list of Task objects that represent the asynchronous operations and then call `Task.WhenAll(List<Task<string>)`

-The below example shows how to queue up parallel activity invocations.
+The below example shows how to queue up parallel activity invocations;

 ```csharp
 var parallelActivities = new List<Task<string>>